corda/corda-runtime-os/wiki/Member-Suspension.md

 </details>

 Where `<SERIAL NUMBER>` is the current serial number of the member information.
-The `<SERIAL NUMBER>` is optional, if it is not specified, then the latest serial number will be used.
-However, we recommend always specifying the serial number in the request, to avoid re-activating a member based on outdated information.
 If the serial number doesn't match, then the REST method will return a 409 CONFLICT.
 This works in the same way as for [Suspending a Member](#suspending-a-member).
 Once a member has been re-activated it flow communication between it and other members can resume.